All Episodes

 It's that bad.

-And, you know, then Glenn Greenwald actually put out a pretty interesting piece too, saying, Yeah, you guys are going to be next.
+And, you know, then Glenn Greenwald actually put out a pretty interesting piece too, saying, yeah, you guys are going to be next.

-Unleashed this moss monster, and one day it'll come for you.
+One day it'll come for you.

-I and I'm almost at the point where, all right, 25 years in TV, 33 years in radio.
+And I'm almost at the point where, all right, 25 years in TV, 33 years in radio.

 I can't force anybody to listen.